It's a date: Promposal puzzle reveals mystery suitor

 "I'm just really excited," she said.

 Every three years, ESC hosts a formal prom with informal dances in between, Indorf said.
-This year is a formal event; Barabasch and Westfall will be wearing red to the dance.
+This year is a formal event; Barabasch and Westfall will wear red to the dance.

 Students exiting the program are crowned kings and queens during the event, Indorf said.